Secure State Estimation against Sparse Attacks on a Time-varying Set of Sensors: Introduction

 \begin{itemize}[left=0pt] \item \textbf{Estimation performance:} We derive explicit estimation error bounds under $p$-sparse attack on an arbitrary time-varying subset of sensors. \item \textbf{Observability requirement:} Our method requires the usual $2p$-sparse observability condition.
 This assumption is fundamental in the literature that assumes fixed subset of attacked sensors, and we show that no additional requirement is needed in the time-varying case. \item \textbf{Low online computational complexity:} As we employ reduced-order decentralized estimator design, we need less online computational and storage resources compared to \cite{liuxinghuaTAC2020}. \item \textbf{Low offline computational complexity:} The $2p$-sparse observability requirement can be verified in polynomial time with respect to the number of sensors and the dimension of the system, under the assumption that the system matrix has no degenerate eigenvalues. \end{itemize}

 The rest of the paper is organized as follows.
 We formulate the problem of secure state estimation in Section~\ref{sec:problem_formulation} and describe the local observable subspace decomposition in Section~\ref{sec:pre}.
 Then, in Section~\ref{sec:central_est}, we present the design of decentralized observers and their fusion scheme.
 In the same section, we present the overall algorithm and provide the performance guarantee (Theorem~\ref{th:final}).
 In Section \ref{sec:simulation}, a numerical example is demonstrated to corroborate the performance of the proposed method.
-Finally, Section \ref{sec:conclusion} provides comparison to other related approaches and concludes the paper with a future outlook.
+Finally, Section \ref{sec:conclusion} concludes the paper with a future outlook.

-\paragraph*{Notations.} The set of positive integers is denoted by $\Zb^+$.
+\textit{Notations:} The set of positive integers is denoted by $\Zb^+$.
 The $n$-dimensional real and complex vector spaces are denoted by $\Rb^n$ and $\Cb^n$, respectively.
 Dimension of a linear vector space is denoted as $\dim(\cdot)$.
 The notation $[x]_j$ specifies the $j$-th entry of a vector $x$.
 By $\rs(A)$, we represent the linear span of the rows of matrix $A$.
 Conjugate transpose of a matrix $A$ is $A'$.
 We use $\|\cdot\|_p$ to denote the $p$-norm of a vector or the induced $p$-norm of a matrix, which should be clear from the context.
 Finally, $\sigma_{\max}(\cdot)$ denotes the maximum singular value of a matrix.